LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Boons/Boon of the Tidecaller.md

 As an action, expend 1 Genasi Essence to cast "Aqua Veil."
 This ability surrounds the Genasi with a watery veil, granting them temporary hit points equal to their level plus their \[SPELL\] modifier.
 The veil provides resistance to ranged damage and immunity to fire damage until the temporary hit points are depleted.

-## Level 8 - Aquaform (1 Essence)
+## *Level 8 - Aquaform (1 Essence)*
-The Genasi achieves a deeper understanding of their aquatic heritage, gaining further control over their form and the surrounding water.
+*The Genasi achieves a deeper understanding of their aquatic heritage, gaining further control over their form and the surrounding water.*

-As a bonus action, the Genasi can transform their body into a fluid state, allowing them to move through tight spaces and making them resistant to physical damage until the start of their next turn.
+*As a bonus action, the Genasi can transform their body into a fluid state, allowing them to move through tight spaces and making them resistant to physical damage until the start of their next turn.*

-## Level 9 - Vortex Torrent (min 3 Essence)

-The Genasi gains the ability to summon a powerful vortex, creating a dangerous whirlpool effect.

-**Vortex Summoning:**
-Expend a minimum of 3 Genasi Essence to cast "Vortex Torrent."
-This ability creates a 15-foot radius vortex at a point within range.
-Creatures within the vortex must make a Strength saving throw or be pulled 10 feet towards the center, taking damage based on the number of Genasi Essence expended.

-## Level 10 - Aqua Elemental Infusion (2 Essence)

-The Genasi can infuse their body with the essence of a water elemental, gaining additional powers.

-**Elemental Empowerment:**
-Expend 2 Genasi Essence to activate "Aqua Elemental Infusion."
-This ability enhances the Genasi's attacks with water energy, causing their melee attacks to deal additional cold damage for a duration of 1 minute.

-## Level 11 - Tidal Mastery

-The Genasi attains a heightened level of mastery over water, further expanding their capabilities.

-**Aqua Nova:**
-As an action, expend 1 Genasi Essence to cast "Aqua Nova."
-This ability releases a burst of pressurized water in a 30-foot cone.
-Creatures within the cone take cold damage, and those hit by the center of the cone are knocked prone.

-## Level 12 - Aquatic Harmony

-The Genasi achieves a perfect harmony with water, gaining unparalleled control over their surroundings.

-**Fluid Sanctuary:**
-Once per long rest, as an action, the Genasi can create a protective sanctuary of water in a 20-foot radius centered on themselves.
-Allies within the sanctuary gain advantage on saving throws against hostile effects.
-The sanctuary lasts for 1 minute.
+*

 ## Level 13 - Deluge Mastery (min 4 Essence)